 Whether you are wondering what course

 to take, are already enrolled in a course with a quantitative component, or are working on a senior thesis, we have resources to help you.
-Professional and peer tutors are available to assist students in a wide variety of quantitative subjects.
+Professional and peer tutors are available to assist students in a wide variety of STEM subjects, including biology, chemistry, computer science, economics, environmental science, mathematics, philosophy, physics, psychology, and statistics.
 These services are free of charge to Middlebury College students.

 Director of Quantitative Support

 Center for Teaching, Learning, & Research

 Phone (802) 443-2220